duncombe/glossary/README.md

 <DT>URN<DD>uniform resource name

   <DT><a name="V"></a><a href=#contents>V</a><DD>
+  <DT>VM<DD>virtual machine
   <DT>vocabulary<DD>This is a computer science term, not grammar.
-The same yet
+The same yet subtly different.
-subtly different.
 From <a href="https://github.com/ioos/vocabularies">IOOS Vocabularies</a> README, "Controlled vocabularies clarify the meaning of common concepts and enable more interoperable data systems through more precise definitions and machine readable online references."
+  <DT>VPN<DD>Virtual Private Network

   <DT><a name="W"></a><a href=#contents>W</a><DD>
   <DT>WCS <DD>Web Coverage Service - The Open Geospatial Consortium Web